yaronf/I-D/STAR/draft-ietf-acme-star.md

 These attributes are included in a POST message when creating the Order, as part of the "payload" encoded object.
 They are returned when the Order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).

-The optional notBefore and notAfter fields MUST NOT be present in a STAR Order.
+The optional notBefore and notAfter fields defined in Section 7.1.3 of {{RFC8555}} MUST NOT be present in a STAR Order.
 If they are included, the server MUST return an error with status code 400 "Bad Request" and type "malformedRequest".

-ACME defines the following values for the Order resource's status: "pending", "ready", "processing", "valid", and "invalid".
+Section 7.1.6 of {{RFC8555}} defines the following values for the Order resource's status: "pending", "ready", "processing", "valid", and "invalid".
 In the case of recurrent Orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

 A STAR certificate is by definition a mutable resource.
-Instead of overloading the semantics of the "certificate" key, this document defines a new key "star-certificate" to be used instead of "certificate".
+Instead of overloading the semantics of the "certificate" attribute, this document defines a new attribute "star-certificate" to be used instead of "certificate".

 - star-certificate (optional, string):  A URL for the (rolling) STAR certificate that has been issued in response to this Order.

 ### Canceling a Recurrent Order
 {: #protocol-details-canceling}

 An important property of the recurrent Order is that it can be canceled by the IdO, with no need for certificate revocation.
-To cancel the Order, the ACME client sends a POST to the Order URL:
+To cancel the Order, the ACME client sends a POST to the Order URL as shown in {{figcancelingstarorder}}.

 ~~~
   POST /acme/order/TOlocE8rfgo HTTP/1.1